SUYASHsingh23/21BCE0197_ML/README.md

+My name is Suyash Singh and my registeration number is 21BCE0197

 AI Intern Task

 Gist: You are required to build a document retrieval system for chat applications to use as context.